Last updated: August 2, 2026

 TL;DR: You do not need a full website redesign to see better results.
-Tackle these seven high-impact projects between redesigns to lift performance, search visibility, and conversions one focused sprint at a time.
+Implement these seven impactful website update tasks between major redesigns to enhance performance, boost search visibility, and increase conversions, focusing on one sprint at a time.

-- Refresh key pages first: Update your highest-traffic and conversion pages (homepage, top service pages, contact) before anything else.
+- Refresh key pages first: Update your highest-traffic and conversion pages (home, top service pages, and contact) before anything else.

-- Optimize for mobile: Make sure the experience holds up on smartphones, since Google indexes and ranks the mobile version of your site.
+- Optimize for mobile: Make sure the site works well on smartphones, since Google uses the mobile version of your site to index and rank pages.

-- Boost page speed: Cut load times to improve user experience and Core Web Vitals, a confirmed Google ranking input.
+- Boost page speed: Cut load times to improve user experience and Core Web Vitals, a confirmed Google ranking factor.

-- Update your content: Refresh messaging, remove outdated stats, and realign copy with your brand voice and goals.
+- Update your content: Refresh messaging, remove outdated stats, and align copy with your brand voice and goals.

 - Improve navigation and UX: Help visitors find what they need with clearer menus and a logical path to action.